alphagov/gds_zendesk/README.md

 Because Zendesk doesn't provide a staging environment, you might want to use a dummy client during development.

 This can be enabled by setting `development_mode: true`.
 Development is off by default.

+## Dummy Zendesk Implementation

+Ticket creation failures can be simulated by including `break_zendesk` anywhere in the ticket description.